 Source: The Cool Hunter.

 It looks like the world was turned sideways in this Midtown shop, which we think tops the list of coolest interiors of those on this list.
 The light fixtures protrude from the walls, and the floors and ceiling appear to be lined with books.
 D’Espresso serves top quality Illy Italian espresso.
 There’s also a gelato bar and pastries in case a sweets craving hits.
+Update: Sadly this shop and the other ground floor stores of this building are closed because the building is being redeveloped.

 This café can get really crowded, but the atmosphere is relaxed nonetheless.
 Take a seat at the bar and watch the speedy baristas serve up your order, or choose one of the wooden tables and benches–reminiscent of picnic tables–on which to sit.
 When it’s sunny, the doors open out onto a little courtyard where you can hide from the business of Soho.
 Ground Support brews Intelligentsia Coffee and serves delicious sandwiches for a quick lunch.